shernandezp/TrackHub/public/help/en/system-administration.md

 ## Unit Types

 The categories of tracked units and the movement thresholds used to interpret their data.
-Click the **+** icon to open the **Unit Type Details** dialog, which collects:
+The catalogue of unit types is fixed — you cannot add or delete types here, only **Edit** the thresholds of an existing one.
+Click **Edit** on a row to open the **Unit Type Details** dialog, which collects:

 - **Stopped Gap (Minutes)** (required) — how long without movement counts as stopped.
 - **Max Time Gap (Minutes)** (required).